 When the ice cream is easy to scoop (or it has an internal temperature of approx. -11°C / 12°F if you have a thermometer), you can transfer it to another container and store it in the freezer or serve it directly from the removable freezer bowl.

 Straight after churning, the ice cream has a soft-serve consistency and melts immediately upon contact with anything.
 This makes it impossible to serve or transfer to another container.

-Putting it in the freezer after churning, sets it and brings it to the right consistency, similar to that of an ice cream parlour’s.
+Putting it in the freezer after churning sets it and brings it to the right consistency, similar to that of an ice cream parlour’s.

-Storage: in the freezer for one month, covered well to protect it from absorbing the freezer’s smells.
+Storing: in the freezer for one month, covered well to protect it from absorbing the freezer’s smells.